INT-NIT/BEP032tools/docs/source/index.rst

 March 2021

 The Animal Data Organization (AnDO) is a project initiated at the Institut de Neurosciences de la Timone, in Marseille, France, in order to set up a standardization of the experimental data recorded in animal models.
-Since its launch in early 2020, its aims have significantly evolve following these axes:
+Since its launch in early 2020, its aims have significantly evolved following these axes:

  - first, we have opened our desire for standardization to the community through the launch of a Working Group endorsed by the INCF; please feel free to join the group to participate in this effort: https://www.incf.org/sig/incf-working-group-standardized-data ; we are meeting approximately every two months and we are making progress in subgroups on well defined issues between each meeting;